nlittlepoole/cookiecutter-monorepo/README.md

 The above demonstrates how I conceptualize services and micro-services in a mock ridesharing app.
 The individual rectangles such as `Billing`, `Notification`, etc are micro-services.
 A Service is an abstraction on top of a combination of micro-services.
 The green diamond around them represents a service, in this case a `User Service`.
 There may be another Service, like a `Dispatch Service`, that has its own micro services such as `Pricing`, `Routing`, etc. Boundaries between the `User Service` and `Dispatch Service` are explicit.
 The micro-services in one can't arbitrarily call the micro-services in another.
 Only a subset of endpoints will be exposed, usually through an API gateway, to each other.

-## How to Add a Service to the REpo
+## How to Add a Service to the Repo

 ### Add a Service Directory
 The following is the directory structure expected of any service in the repository